 Since then, BitPay has worked fairly reliably and I have not encountered any significant issues.
 There was a brief moment back in 2017 when the Bitcoin network became so congested that it took days for transactions to be confirmed but this was not BitPay’s fault.

 I am also happy with the fee structure, which usually results in a transaction cost of around 1-2%.

 Customer service is where things have really gone downhill.
 Back when I first signed up, I would get a reply within 1-2 business days.
-At the beginning of 2019, the delay was closer to 1-2 months.
+At the beginning of 2018, the delay was closer to 1-2 months.
+Now in 2019 it is in the 1-2 weeks range.
 That said, I rarely need to contact them so it is more of an annoyance than a real issue.